VidunderGunder/expo-prototype-tutorial/README.md

-# App and Web in one with [Expo](https://expo.io/)
+# App and Web with [Expo](https://expo.io/)

 ![Expo](images/Expo.png)

-Let's make an application from start to finish!
+Let's create an application prototype from start to finish!

+What we'll make:

+- A calculator that calculates how much you love cats 🐱

 What we'll support: